Hospital patient without COVID shot denied heart transplant

 The hospital said research has shown that transplant recipients are at higher risk than non-transplant patients of dying from COVID-19, and that its policies are in line with the recommendations of the American Society of Transplantation and other health organizations.

-'Given the shortage of available organs, we do everything we can to ensure that a patient who receives a transplanted organ has the greatest chance of survival,' the hospital said.

-Brigham also stressed that no patient is placed on an organ waitlist without meeting those criteria, and rejected the notion that a transplant candidate could be considered 'first on the list' for an organ - a claim Ferguson's family made in its fundraising post.
+Brigham & Womens Hospital also stressed that no patient is placed on an organ waitlist without meeting those criteria, and rejected the notion that a transplant candidate could be considered 'first on the list' for an organ - a claim Ferguson's family made in its fundraising post.

 'There are currently more than 100,000 candidates on waitlists for organ transplantation and a shortage of available organs - around half of people on waiting lists will not receive an organ within five years,' the hospital said.